Yes, there’s a new Double Dragon game coming to PS4 and PC this month

 It’s 30-years since one of the original beat ‘em ups Double Dragon first arrived in arcades and, this month, a brand new edition will arrive on PlayStation 4 and PC.

-Double Dragon 4, made by many of the original development team will be released on January 20 and will reprise the trademark 8-bit graphics of the series.
+Double Dragon IV, made by many of the original development team will be released on January 30 and will reprise the trademark 8-bit graphics of the series.

 Related: PS4 Slim vs PS4 Pro